aaronmoruf7/auto_shop_finance/README.md

 # auto_shop_finance

-This project is an income/expense tracker and receipt generator for a auto shop business
+This project is an income/expense tracker and receipt generator for an auto shop business